Nursing students working in campus, community COVID-19 vaccination clinics

 “Clinicals are important because they help connect what we learn in lecture classes to practice,” according to Emily.
 When Stritch transitioned to online learning in March 2020, Emily missed learning in person with her fellow classmates.
 “We constantly bounce things off each other and I missed that.”

-"Our students are acquiring invaluable experience providing direct patient care on the front lines of this global pandemic," said Dr. Gloria Jacobson, dean of the college.
+"Our students are acquiring invaluable experience providing direct patient care on the front lines of this global pandemic," said Dr. Gloria Jacobson.
 "They are living Stritch's Franciscan values through their important service to others.
 We are grateful for partners like the North Shore Health Department and other health care systems and facilities that make these opportunities available to our students.”